Fines of up to £5,000 could be levied on private landlords who don’t fall into line with laws introduced from October 1st 2015.

 - Any accommodation relating to health care provision

-If the building is rented under a licence agreement that doesn’t have requirements for smoke and carbon monoxide detectors, then from October 1st became the role of the licence holder to make sure they are fitted.
+If the building is rented under a licence agreement that doesn’t have requirements for smoke and carbon monoxide detectors, then from October 1st it became the role of the licence holder to make sure they are fitted.

 If the property is registered as a house of multiple occupation (known as an HMO) then its licence should already have that requirement written into it.